devil-garg/pneumonia_detection/README.md

 ## Dataset

-The project uses the Pneumonia dataset from GitHub, which contains chest X-ray images categorized into pneumonia and normal cases.
+The project uses the Pneumonia dataset from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) , which contains chest X-ray images categorized into pneumonia and normal cases.

 ## Models